i9shankar/ps-bitbucket/README.md

 ```
 Note: I have added a standard branch permission, every org has different set of branch permission, to use your own org standard branch permission, write a file similar to `public\BranchPermission.json`.
 There are two ways to set custom branch permission

-1. you can do while crating a new repo
+1. Do while creating a new repo
 ```powershell
 New-BitBucketRepo -Project "TES" -Repository "ABC" -WithGitFlowBranch -SetBranchPermission -BranchPermissionJson "C:\BranchPer.json"
 ```
-2. You can change at later stage for existing repo
+2. Change at later stage for existing repo
 ```powershell
 Set-BranchPermission -Project "TES" -Repository "ABC" --BranchPermissionJson "C:\BranchPer.json"
 ```